Our General Data Protection Regulation (GDPR) Policy

 The accuracy of personal data will be checked when it is collected.
 If any personal data is found to be inaccurate or out-of-date, all reasonable steps will be taken without delay to amend or erase that data, as appropriate.

-We will not keep personal data for any longer than is necessary
+We will not keep personal data for any longer than is necessary in light of the purpose or purposes for which that personal data was originally collected, held, and processed.

 When personal data is no longer required, all reasonable steps will be taken to erase or otherwise dispose of it without delay.